TomasMahdal/Advanced-Mod-Packer-for-SCS/README.md

 ## Usage

 This tool is template based and requires your mod files in folders, not archives.
-All templates are normal `.txt` files, valid example below:
+All templates are normal `.txt` files and belong in the `templates` folder (on the same level as .exe), valid example below:
 <pre>
 [pack_thingamajig]
 group="DBus Vehicles"